ZeldaFan0225/AI_Horde_Discord/config.md

-        "replacement_filter": If enabled, suspicious prompts are sanitized through a string replacement filter instead. *1, "blacklisted_models": A list of blacklisted models which users are not allowed to use (ARRAY OF STRING), "blacklisted_words": A list of blacklisted words which users are not allowed to use (ARRAY OF STRING), "update_generation_status_interval_seconds": The interval at which the embed in Discord gets updated (INTEGER), "convert_a1111_weight_to_horde_weight": Whether to convert a1111 to weighted prompt required by the api (BOOLEAN) *7 *8, "improve_loading_time": Try to improve the displaying time between generation finished and generation displayed in discord (BOOLEAN) *7
+        "replacement_filter": If enabled, suspicious prompts are sanitized through a string replacement filter instead. *1, "blacklisted_models": A list of blacklisted models which users are not allowed to use (ARRAY OF STRING), "blacklisted_words": A list of blacklisted words which users are not allowed to use (ARRAY OF STRING), "blacklist_regex": A regex version of blacklisted_words, allows blacklisting negative and positive prompt (check for ###) and multiple words together (STRING), "update_generation_status_interval_seconds": The interval at which the embed in Discord gets updated (INTEGER), "convert_a1111_weight_to_horde_weight": Whether to convert a1111 to weighted prompt required by the api (BOOLEAN) *7 *8, "improve_loading_time": Try to improve the displaying time between generation finished and generation displayed in discord (BOOLEAN) *7